Chevrolet Cobalt Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Chevrolet Cobalt insurance rates for different risk profiles and scenarios.
+The chart below breaks down average Chevrolet Cobalt insurance rates for additional coverage choices and driver risks.

-- Choosing pricier low deductibles for physical damage coverage will cost an extra $156 every year
+- Selecting low $100 deductibles for physical damage coverage will cost $1,304

-- Policy cost for full coverage for a teen driver for full coverage may cost $4,766 or more
+- The price with full coverage for a 16-year-old driver can be $4,766 or more

-A more mature driver with no violations or accidents and high deductibles may pay as little as $1,100 a year, or $92 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers should be prepared to pay upwards of $4,700 a year.
+Older drivers with a good driving record and high physical damage deductibles may pay as low as $1,100 a year for full coverage.
+Prices are much higher for teenage drivers, where even without any violations or accidents they will have to pay as much as $4,700 a year.
 View Rates by Age

-Your home state has a huge impact on Chevrolet Cobalt insurance prices.
-A driver around age 40 might see rates as low as $880 a year in states like Missouri, New Hampshire, and Vermont, or as much as $1,640 on average in Michigan, New York, and Louisiana.
+The state you live in has a huge impact on Chevrolet Cobalt insurance prices.
+A driver around age 40 might see prices as low as $880 a year in states like Missouri, New Hampshire, and Vermont, or have to pay at least $1,640 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |